chalkygames123/front-end-template/README.md

 # Front-End Template

-A template based on gulp and webpack for building static websites.
+A template for building static websites powered by gulp and webpack.

 ## Requirements